awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

    1. Select **Take the action**, **Reboot this instance**\.

-   1. If prompted, select **Create IAM role: EC2ActionsAccess** to automatically create an IAM role so that AWS can automatically stop the instance on your behalf when the alarm is triggered\.

    1. For **Whenever**, choose **Status Check Failed \(Instance\)**\.

    1. For **For at least**, specify the evaluation period for the alarm\.
 In this example, type **3** consecutive period\(s\) of **1 Minute**\.